 Beginners I hope you’re ready with your notebooks cos am about to share with you the essential tools and products you need to kick start your hair journey.

 First, congratulations for returning natural and embracing your hair.
-I know figuring out what you need as a beginner can be overwhelming especially now we have lots of products and tools promising to ease our journey.
+I know figuring out what you need as a beginner can be overwhelming especially now we have lots of tools and products promising to ease our journey.

 As a beginner you don’t need all of them, I believe in starting small and progressing while you learn what works, what doesn’t and what you can add to your journey.
-Too much talking, let’s get into the essentials.
+Too much talking, let’s get into the essential tools and products.

 I love conditioners that give a good slip for detangling and are super moisturizing.
 Instant/ rinse off conditioners strengthens, moisturizes and you can use them to wash your hair in between washes if you need to(co-washing).